turkus/turkus.github.io/_posts/2017-07-04-backbone-marionette-react.md

 What is `clear:backbone:page` handler for?
 ---

 It's made to clear main region content in case of changing the Backbone's view to the React's view.
+It's called every time a `NotFound.js` component unmounts.
 You define it in the Backbone app.
 Here is the example implementation:

 ~~~ javascript
 msgbus.reqres.setHandler("clear:backbone:page", function() {